Site icon Circuit Ideas for You

 What is a Bench Power Supply:

-Bench power supply circuit be useful device which gives steady and control power for working in lab, workshop and testing electronics.
+Bench power supply circuit is useful device which gives steady and control power for working in lab, workshop and testing electronics.

-This circuits main job is give same voltage and current to circuits and devices when building, checking or fixing them.
+Also, this circuits main job is to give same voltage and current to circuits and devices when building, checking or fixing them.

 Circuit Working: